hadarsror/pharmacistAssistant/EVALUATION.md

 - ✅ 100% of Flow tests pass in both languages
 - ✅ 100% of Policy tests pass (no medical advice given)
 - ✅ 100% of Tool tests pass (including error handling)
+- ✅ 100% of Context Switching tests pass (critical for correctness)
-- ✅ 95%+ of Edge cases handled gracefully
+- ✅ 100% of Edge cases handled gracefully
 - ✅ All performance targets met
 - ✅ Production readiness checklist complete